StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `sRGBData` — Is this image color data in sRGB format, or is it normal/metal/rough/data that's not for direct display? sRGB colors get converted to linear color space on the graphics card, so getting this right can have a big impact on visuals.
   - `priority` — The priority sort order for this asset in the async loading system.
 Lower values mean loading sooner.
   - returns — A Tex asset from the given files, or null if it failed to load.
+- `static Tex Tex.FromHardwareBuffer(IntPtr hardwareBuffer, bool ownsBuffer)` — Imports an Android AHardwareBuffer as an external texture, YCbCr camera or decoder buffers come in via sampler conversion.
+This allows zero-copy access to hardware decoder or camera output.
+This is only functional on Android, and requires device support for hardware buffer import.
+  - `hardwareBuffer` — An AHardwareBuffer* coerced into an IntPtr.
+  - `ownsBuffer` — Should ownership of the hardware buffer be passed on to StereoKit?
+If so, StereoKit will release it when the texture is destroyed.
+  - returns — A Tex asset wrapping the hardware buffer, or null if the buffer is null, the device doesn't support importing hardware buffers, or the import failed.
 - `static Tex Tex.FromMemory(Byte[]& imageFileData, bool sRGBData, int priority)` — Loads an image file stored in memory directly into a texture!
 Supported formats are: jpg, png, tga, bmp, psd, gif, hdr, pic, ktx2.
 Asset Id will be the same as the filename.
   - `imageFileData` — The binary data of an image file, this is NOT a raw RGB color array!
   - `sRGBData` — Is this image color data in sRGB format, or is it normal/metal/rough/data that's not for direct display? sRGB colors get converted to linear color space on the graphics card, so getting this right can have a big impact on visuals.